 After breakfast you could go to the Mercato di Campo de’ Fiori which starts at 9am.

 There is another bakery at one end of the market square.
 I want to go to Forno Campo de ‘Fiori at 22 Piazza Campo de’ Fiori, because I have heard that their Pizza Rossa edges out Roscioli’s (although they are members of the same family), but it was closed when I went unfortunately.

 If you have a little time to kill before the market gets going, you could check out this hidden courtyard around the corner, the Arco degli Acetari (vinegar-makers arch) at 19 Via del Pellegrino, which features on a lot of postcards.
 Video here.

-After lunch I went to Galleria Spada, the Spada family gallery of 17th century paintings and sculpture (including work by Titan, Guercino and Gentileschi), at 13 Piazza Capo di Ferro.
+After lunch at Roscioli I went to Galleria Spada, the Spada family gallery of 17th century paintings and sculpture (including work by Titan, Guercino and Gentileschi), at 13 Piazza Capo di Ferro.
 I got in for the reduced price of €2.50 with my Roma Pass.
 Video here.